JMPerrot/Specifications-Development/README.md

 <img src="https://user-images.githubusercontent.com/101126884/180430522-05cb82e2-94ec-4c9c-839a-479ea0ef6d7a.png" width="250" height="250">

+In this case we have the situations from which we will start.
+We will seek to improve the estimates before degrading the spectral resolution
 ### Approximative goal
 The approximate objective is defined by the optimized estimation of the PROSPECT inversion.
 This inversion uses the following spectral ranges for the estimation of the different constituents :